-Unit Description: Circus Fundamentals introduces the student to circus as an art form in a social circus setting.
-Students will develop circus skills such as adagio, manipulations, aerial, equilibristics and acrobatics and learn the meta language of the subject.
+Unit Description: Introduction to Circus introduces the student to fundamental movement skills in a social circus setting.
+Students will develop circus skills such as tumbling, adagio and manipulations.
 Students will understand the value of persistence in developing complex skills and to prioritise safety of the individual through skill development.
-Through group tasks students will learn skills that will enable them to become healthy, creative and contributing members of a compassionate society.
-This unit may contain topics which raise concerns with families in our community.
-Please contact the class teacher if you have any specific concerns.